The regenerative farmers, urban growers, sustainable fishers and grain rebels featured in We Feed the UK are at the root of our future resilience.

 Support:

-Over the past 35 years, Riverford have created a revolutionary supply chain that is transparent and fair for all.
+Over the past 35 years, Riverford has created a revolutionary supply chain that is transparent and fair for all.
 They want every UK farmer to enjoy the same conditions and are calling for all major UK supermarkets to commit to their Fair to Farmers Charter.
-The charter would transform the lives of farmers, giving them stability, a reliable income and protecting the future of British food and farming for the long term.
+The charter would transform the lives of farmers, giving them stability, a reliable income, and protecting the future of British food and farming for the long term.

 Other ways to get involved…